Code Review: Give Mode (`--give <target>`)

 - Flagging style issues without first checking project conventions (Step 0)

-- Marking findings as IMPORTANT or CRITICAL based on effort to fix rather than actual impact
+- Marking findings as HIGH or CRITICAL based on effort to fix rather than actual impact

 </FORBIDDEN>